Education & learning

 Before you wear a wig, you should always wrap your hair and tuck it underneath a wig cap.
 A common mistake we often see is people using the ponytail method or putting their hair in a bun.
 Putting your hair up like this may result in the hair bubbling up from the wig, causing it not to sit right on your head.

-The ponytail method does work better if you have thin hair.
-The key is to make sure your hair is as flat against the skull as possible to eliminate lumps.
+While the ponytail method works better with thinner hair, the key is to make sure your hair lies as flat as possible against the skull to eliminate lumps.
 We recommend braiding your hair around your head because this method helps create a smoother base for the wig.
 You want your hair as flat as possible against your skull, so your wig can fit properly.
 Braids allow you distribute the bulk of your hair around your head, which helps eliminate the hair from bulging out.

 #3: It’s in the Wrong Spot